jingjipan/revuhub/ARCHITECTURE.md

 * A description of each test, including the randomized object it is operating on and any exceptions returned, is printed to the console during testing

 One unit test class, `MovieInfoUnitTest`, also exists to test the copy constructor in `MovieObject`

+    package com.comp3350.rev_u_hub_androidTest

+Acceptance Tests

+All acceptance tests can be run by running the `AllAcceptanceTests` class.

+One acceptance test class exists for each user story (except for the user stories that can be tested by one test)

+* Each of these test classes test a user story or multiple user stories (in the case of testing viewing all the different movie information, this can be done in one test)
+* `LoginTest tests if a user can login using an existing user i.e. user=admin password=123456 (it also tests the failure case of an incorrect password)
+* `CreateUserTest tests if a new user can be created and then if it persists when navigating to th login page and trying to log in with the new information
+* `SearchMovieTest tests to see if an existing user can search an existing movie i.e. user=admin password=123456 movie=Deadpool
+* `